Trump Russia Collusion: ‘Concrete Evidence’ Trump Team, Russia Conspired On Election Hacks, New Report Says

 The GCHQ, however, was the main “whistleblower” regarding the suspicious “interactions” between the Trump presidential campaign and Russian agents, the new report says.

-[Featured Images By Chip Somodevilla, Pool/Getty Images]
+[Featured Images by Chip Somodevilla, Pool/Getty Images]